-Trees in Paramount provide many benefits -a background of bird song, shady places to rest, or calming green scenery-and so naturally that they can go unremarked upon in daily life.
+Trees in Paramount provide many benefits

+-a background of bird song, shady places to rest, or calming green scenery-and so naturally that they can go unremarked upon in daily life.
 Unremarked or intentionally beloved, the urban forest has a profound impact on community resilience, personal health and well-being, business success, and overall quality of civic life in Paramount.
-Workshop surveys asked members of the Paramount community to prioritize which of the nine benefits were most relevant to them and where in the city it was most important to gain more of urban forest benefits.
-See the Community Voices chapter.
-The current urban forest was assessed for its contributions to these benefits in the

-While by no means inclusive of all the services of exploration of ways to expand the urban forest the urban forest, nine existing or potential benefits of in the Opportunities to Grow chapter.
-These the urban forest-listed and described in the Urban opportunities were developed into actions to move Forest Benefits chapter-are used extensively the existing forest to better support the benefits to develop Paramount's urban forest management prioritized in community surveys in the Goals & plan.
-Selection of benefits was guided by several Strategies chapter.
-Finally, coordination of resources considerations with priority for benefits that residents as well as resources to enact these actions are laid could reasonably be expected to have experienced out in the Implementation chapter. directly and therefore could provide input based on this experience in Paramount.
+While by no means inclusive of all the services of the urban forest, nine existing or potential benefits of the urban forest-listed and described in the UrbanForest Benefits chapter-are used extensively to develop Paramount's urban forest management plan.
+Selection of benefits was guided by several considerations with priority for benefits that residents could reasonably be expected to have experienced directly and therefore could provide input based on this experience in Paramount.